CORS / Preflight

 Preflight endpoints

-The handler body is irrelevant — CorsMiddleware short-circuits with 204 and the negotiated headers before the handler runs.
-The route exists so WordPress dispatches the method to better-route in the first place.
+The handler body is irrelevant — the bridge (or CorsMiddleware in the pipeline) short-circuits with 204 and the negotiated headers before the handler runs.

 Origin echo behavior